-When filing Form I-751, Petition to Remove Conditions on Residence, a conditional permanent resident (and spouse when filing jointly) must prove that they also have a bona fide marriage.
+When filing Form I-751, Petition to Remove Conditions on Residence, a conditional resident and spouse must provide evidence that they have a bona fide marriage.
 There are numerous documents that can used to establish that you entered a genuine marriage and deserve a 10-year green card.

 Proving a Bona Fide Marriage is Critical